mathieulagrange/doce/manual/tutorial.rst

   $ python demo.py -c -s '{"nn_type"="cnn", "n_layers":[2, 5],"learning_rate":[0.001,0.00001]}'

-Adding a -P to the command line conveniently displays a per setting progress bar.
+Adding a **-P** to the command line conveniently displays a per setting progress bar.

+Removing the **-s** will require the computation of all the settings.

+Some settings can fail, which will stop the entire loop.
+If you want to compute all the non failing settings, you can use the detached computation mode, available with **-D**.

+If some settings have failed, a log file is available to provide guidance for debugging your code.

+Once fixed, you can be interested in computing only the settings that have failed.
+For this, you can use the skipping computation mode, available with **-S**.
+In that mode, for each setting, doce will search for available metrics.
+If available, the setting is not computed.

+**Warning**: do not consider skipping if some settings have been previously succesfully computed using an outdated version of your code.

 Define metrics
 ==============